Oberderdingen: Landmarks and Attractions

 St. Peter and St. Paul Church: A Gothic-style church built in the 13th or 14th century, renovated in the 18th century in Baroque style.

 Flehningen Water Castle: A Renaissance-era castle in the Flehningen district, formerly the seat of the Flehningen family.

 The Guardhouse: Built in 1772 at the entrance of Amthof, it is a protected architectural landmark.

 St. Laurentius Church: Constructed between 1571 and 1574, it is one of the oldest Protestant churches in Württemberg.

 Old School: Built in 1891/92, used as a school until 1945, now functioning as a conference center known as the Oberderdingen Forum.

 Culture and Events

 Oberderdingen hosts various cultural events throughout the year, including the Christmas market at Schlossplatz and the “Derdinger Herbst” festival celebrating local traditions and community spirit.

-Transportation
+Transport

 The town is accessible via dialing codes 07045 and 07258 and falls under the vehicle registration areas KA (Karlsruhe) and VAI (Vaihingen an der Enz).